-Invasive meningococcal disease (IMD) is a severe, sometimes fatal, infection.
-It is caused by the bacterium Neisseria meningitidis (meningococcus).
-IMD can affect many body sites causing different syndromes such as meningitis (infection of the lining of the brain), sepsis (blood poisoning) and pneumonia (lung infection).
+Invasive meningococcal disease (IMD) is a severe infection caused by bacteria called Neisseria meningitidis.
+It causes meningitis (infection of the lining of the brain), sepsis (blood poisoning) and pneumonia (lung infection).
+It can be fatal.

-The symptoms may occur two (2) to 10 days after exposure, but usually within five (5) days.
+Symptoms usually occur two to 10 days after exposure.
+In most cases, symptoms begin within five days.

-IMD is usually diagnosed by laboratory identification of the bacteria from either the blood or spinal fluid.
+IMD is usually diagnosed with a sample of blood or spinal fluid.

 Antibiotics are effective in both treating and preventing IMD.
 The Health Department will contact people believed to have been exposed to IMD and at risk to advise them about the need for antibiotics.
 If you think you may have been exposed to the disease, talk to your health care provider.